kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Max Group**: The maximum group sequence number plus 1.
 A value of 0 indicates there is no maximum.

 ### SUBSCRIBE_OK
 The publisher acknowledges the SUBSCRIBE with an INFO message.
-This is primarily informational and potentially avoids a separate INFO_REQUEST.
+This is informational, avoiding the nerd for a separate INFO_REQUEST.
-See the INFO stream section.
+See the INFO section for details.

-The publisher SHOULD still use the subscriber's preferred order instead of the indicated default order.
+The publisher SHOULD use the subscriber's preferred order instead of the indicated default order.
 The indicated latest group MAY be outside of the Min/Max bounds.